prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

    matches

-For sequence searches, we can pass additional parameters to :func:`searchPfam` like *search_b* which will search pfam B and *skip_a* that will not search pfamA database.
-Additional parameters include *ga* that uses gathering threshold instead of evalue,  *evalue* cutoff can also be specified and *timeout* that can be set higher especially when searching larger sequences, default is ``timeout=30`` seconds.
+For sequence searches, we can pass additional parameters to :func:`.searchPfam` like *search_b* which will search pfam B and *skip_a* that will not search pfamA database.
+Additional parameters include *ga* that uses gathering threshold instead of e-value, *evalue* cutoff can also be specified and *timeout* that can be set higher especially when searching larger sequences, default is ``timeout=60`` seconds.

 .. ipython:: python